Inochi2D/inochi2d/building-a-renderer.md

 Following is a list of all currently registered types, all types have a 32 bit type ID, with `0x00000000` to `0x0000FFFF` being reserved by Inochi2D.

-Following is a table of all the base node types of Inochi2D.
+Following is a table of all the core node types of Inochi2D.

 |         ID | Name            |
 | ---------: | :-------------- |